1

 - minimum recommended charging current 10% to 25% of battery capacity.

-- only 1.5% self-discharge per month at a temperature of 10°C. This discharge rate doubles with every increase in temperature of 10°C, so 3% self-discharge per month at a temperature of 20°C.
+- Only 1.5% self-discharge per month at a temperature of 10°C. This discharge rate doubles with every 10°C increase in temperature, resulting in 3% self-discharge per month at a temperature of 20°C.

 - with handles for easy placement and transport